Kishh14/MentorMafia/README.md

 Clone the Repository: Use Git to clone the Mentor Mafia repository locally.
 Install Dependencies: Run npm install or yarn install to install the required project dependencies.
-Configure Appwrite and ZegoCloud: Refer to the documentation for Appwrite and ZegoCloud to set up your accounts and integrate their SDKs with the project.
 Start the Development Server: Run npm start or yarn start to launch the application in development mode.

 Contributing:

-We welcome contributions to Mentor Mafia!
+I welcome contributions to Mentor Mafia!
 Feel free to fork the repository, make changes, and submit pull requests.